 LinkedIn Learning has some great business start-up courses and can help you quickly up-skill in areas where you may not have needed to be strong before.
 This social media platform is also an incredible tool to connect and meet with like-minded peers and potential clients.
 We recommend you browse relevant networking groups in your area to meet potential partners.
 Also just learning about other businesses in your new space is a great way to quickly understand where the market is right now and what the customer needs.

-It’s been a really intense but really fun few months – we are so grateful to all our old and new friends for supporting us on this fantastic journey.
+We are so grateful to all our old and new friends for supporting us on this fantastic journey.
 Thank you so much to everyone and we can’t wait to keep learning and growing with your support.

 We love supporting small businesses and we love learning from our clients too.
 Are you about to launch your own business and you need marketing support?
 Do you have an idea that you’d like to brainstorm?
 Or would you just like to share your mistakes confidentially over a virtual coffee?
 We’re here to chat whenever you are!
 Remember – you can book a free consultation with Saltoria anytime.